Dev-Bilaspure/node-resp/README.md

-# node-resp
+#redis-resp-handler

-**node-resp** is a fast and lightweight utility for parsing and serializing RESP (Redis Serialization Protocol) messages in Node.js.
+**redis-resp-handler** is a fast and lightweight utility for parsing and serializing RESP (Redis Serialization Protocol) messages in Node.js.
 It supports a variety of data types including arrays, strings, integers, null values, and error messages, making it ideal for handling Redis communication.

 ## Features